davidcanino/C-plus-plus-Examples/Example-001/ReadME.md

 make
 </pre>
 <p>
-	As mentioned above, the <i>'Example-001'</i> executable file is created.
+	As mentioned above, the <i>'Example-001'</i> executable file will be created.
 For instance, this test is executed by running:
 </p>
 <pre>./Example-001</pre>
 <p>